krp312/snobbly/capstone-plan.md

 start page styling
 header for results
 sign up pop up
+auth only for posting comments and updating tags dummy doc with comments comments, demonstrating 2 diff users

 ============== DONE AREA ==============
 understand front end code
-organize code so it can be presented auth only for posting comments color in header divs with proper width static width, not too wide comments, demonstrating 2 diff users dummy doc with comments github readme & other friday-morning-link stuff admin view router
+organize code so it can be presented color in header divs with proper width static width, not too wide github readme & other friday-morning-link stuff admin view router